Updated June 22nd, 2024

 Mint

-The scent of mint is not one that bugs, including bees, enjoy.
-Its strong smell repels bugs.
+The strong scent of mint is unappealing to bugs, including bees, effectively repelling them.
 It can even be used to create a bee-repellent spray.

 What to know: Mint is known to grow rapidly and spread easily, so consider planting it in a pot to keep it contained.
 It does well in direct sunlight, though it can tolerate shade, and needs moist, well-drained soil.